 A small service area located in the picturesque hills of Lanarkshire, in a corner of the motorway junction.

-First two hours free for all vehicles, after which cars must pay £15 for a further 24 hours and HGVs, caravans and coaches must pay £25 (or £27 to include a £10 meal voucher).
+First 2 hours free for all vehicles, after which cars must pay £15 for a further 24 hours and HGVs, caravans and coaches must pay £26 (or £28 to include a £10 meal voucher).

 Prices can be paid in the shop with instructions in each car park.
 They are strictly enforced by ParkingEye.

 Abington Motorway Services Area

 The Starbucks was refurbished along with many others in early 2017, introducing a light wood theme throughout the store.